-The Research Design Proposal (RDP) that you will complete will describe your research question and approach, and will constitute a formal coursework submission for the Applied Research Design Module.
+The Research Design Proposal (RDP) will describe the student's research question and approach, and will constitute a formal coursework submission.
 It will include inter alia a brief theoretical background to the topic and discussion of the importance of the question, the hypothesis or questions to be answered, the proposed data collection and analysis methods, and a discussion of probable limitations, logistics, and barriers.